 ASHLEY we must be CONFIDENT.
 JESUS IS GIVING US A WAY TO PASS THE TESTS ie the challenges.
 It’s all in the book.

 Jesus is discerning.
-The greek word, peirazo is a the bass for the word test.
+The greek word, peirazo is a the base for the word test.
 In verse 7 the meaning is translated test or tempt thoroughly.
 If Jesus threw himself off the cliff it would be a test of God.
 When talking this portion over with my friend Jamie Ronning she suggested Jesus faced what Adam failed.
 The not so subtle- did God really say?
 The doubt hits hard after Jesus was publicly affirmed by God.
 Jesus in simple acceptance of an already proven fact (GOD SAID IT, I BELIVE HIM) submits to the Holy Spirit’s leadership.

 The key given us –is a right response, trust.
 Jesus didn’t presume to take the word of God which Satan quoted from Psalm 91 and throw his life away on an “out of context” application of scripture.
 This doesn’t minimize the real temptation to believe outrageous misapplications of scripture.
 Jesus needed discernment.